 The time and frequency magnitude response of an impulse train waveform (440 Hz fundamental) created using the BLIT sinc function of Stilson & Smith.

 Note that similar numerical instabilities will arise with this expression as was found with the DSFs.
-Using l'Hopital's formula, the the following formula is found for use when the denominator of Eq.
-(2) gets close to a value of zero:
+L'Hopital's rule can be used to evaluate the limit of the function as its denominator approaches a value of zero, resulting in

 Several other classic waveforms can be created from impulse train signals.